mikeoladapo/mikeoladapo/README.md

 - 👋 Hi, I’m @mikeoladapo
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Backend Development ,API Development ,Software Developmet
-- 🌱 I’m currently learning Python and Django
+- 🌱 I write Python,Django and Django Restframework
-- 💞️ I’m looking to collaborate on Projects
+- 💞️ I’m open to work and collaborate on Projects
-- 📫 Reach me @lionheart__01 on twitter
+- 📫 Reach me @i_amlionheart on twitter

 <!---
 mikeoladapo/mikeoladapo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.